 As you make it toward the “Candlelight Village,” you’re greeted by the sweet and smoky smell of marshmallows roasting over open fire pits.
 Make sure you grab a ’smores kit so you can join in on the fun while thousands of tiny lights twinkle all around you.
 Don’t miss the holiday tour through the Tower Grove House, the Italianate influenced country mansion of Henry Shaw.
 On your way out, make sure to stop for a romantic winter kiss among the lights (there’s mistletoe there in case you need an excuse).

-Garden Glow is open Wednesday through Sunday evenings through December 19; it’s open nightly from December 20- January 4.
+Garden Glow is open Wednesday through Sunday evenings starting at 5:30 p.m. through December 18; it’s open nightly from December 19- January 3.
 You probably should get your tickets in advance, because these nights do sell out, especially on weekends.
 However, you can buy tickets on-site.
 Visit Garden Glow’s website for times and prices.